JanDeDobbeleer/oh-my-posh/docs/docs/configuration.md

 :::info
 The command below will not persist the configuration for your shell but print the prompt in your terminal.
-If you want to use your own configuration permanently, adjust the [prompt configuration][promptconfig] to use your custom theme.
+If you want to use your own configuration permanently, adjust the prompt configuration to use your custom theme.
 :::